Phoenix Fatal Police Shootings

 - The right to file a claim.
 The victims must be a US citizen or “other person within the jurisdiction” of Arizona.

 - A violation of a right.
 The victim must suffer the deprivation of any right, privilege, or immunity secured by the federal Constitution or federal laws.
-This section, through court rulings, also applies to violations of the Arizona constitution and Arizona’s laws.
-Examples of US Constitutions rights include:

-Types of police misconduct
+What types of police misconduct can prove deadly?

 There are many situations and behaviors that can give rise to a civil complaint against a police officer or a governing body: